thirdiron/primo-studio-browzine/README.md

 https://github.com/thirdiron/primo-studio-browzine/blob/master/features.json#L9
 https://github.com/thirdiron/primo-studio-browzine/blob/master/package.json#L3

-Commit those changes, then `npm publish`
+Commit those changes, then `npm publish`.

 ### Primo Studio Community Repo

 Fork the Primo Studio Community Repo (as of this writing) https://github.com/primousers/primostudio

-Then copy our feature.json snippet into the features.json found in the community repo.
+Then copy our feature.json snippet into the larger features.json found in the community repo with all of the other addons.
 Finally, submit a PR to the `primousers/primostudio` repo.
-Once merged, our addon will be live in the production version of Primo Studio, including any updates pushed to npm.
+Once merged, our addon will be live in the production version of Primo Studio with the specific npm version of our code listed in `featuers/version`.